mcpr/mcpr-cli/README.md

 * Bash (Git Bash or Bash on Ubuntu on Windows work on Windows)

 ### Install
-To install `mc-cli` on Ubuntu without Go preinstalled, download the latest dev build below.

-Then move `mc` (or `mc.exe` on Windows) to your path.
+To install `MC-CLI`, run the following command.

 ```
 $ curl -sSL https://git.io/v9PVI | sudo bash
 ```

+If you are on Windows, download the Windows `.exe` from below and put that in your path.

 #### Downloads
 - [Linux](https://artifacts.filiosoft.com/mc-cli/linux/mc)